jsoverson/preprocess/README.md

  - `@include`
    This will include the source from an external file.
 If the included source ends with a newline then the following line will be space indented to the level the @include was found.
+ - `@static-include`
+   Works the same way as `@include` but doesn't process the included file recursively.
+Is useful if a large file has to be included and the recursive processing is not necessary or would otherwise take too long.
  - `@exclude` / `@endexclude`
    This will remove the enclosed block upon processing
  - `@echo VAR`